Dunkledore/yoribot/README.md

 2 - **Install dependencies**

+This bot requires a modified library to enable the website part to work.
+Feel free to install the requirements manually but ensure hypercorn is installed from the git repo found in requirements
-This is `pip install -U -r requirements.txt`
+TLDR: `pip install -U -r requirements`

 3 - **Create the database in PostgreSQL**